Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 Accessories: Baking Pan

-The baking pan doesn’t fit into the guide rails and has to on top of the rack.
+The baking pan doesn’t fit into the guide rails and has to be on top of the rack.
 This may prevent the full use of the oven’s capacity and lead to some inconveniences during cooking.

 On the bright side, the pan has ridges and grooves to give your food attractive roasting marks and catch the dripping better.
 It has a coating but is not completely non-stick so you may need to watch out for some stubborn stains after a hefty roast.

-5.2 Usability: Easy but Not Convenient to Use
+6.2 Usability: Easy but Not Convenient to Use

 Similar to most small toaster ovens, the Mueller is easy to operate but not the most convenient to use.
 For instance, the control panel has a lot of room for errors and the oven’s interior doesn’t have a non-stick coating for easy cleaning.